Bebette’s Bunny Rescue FAQ

 How do I adopt?

 Visit our website to submit an adoption application.
-Come to the rescue to take our required bunny 101 class.
-Create a proper rabbit setup at home and send us a picture for approval.
-Lastly, pick up your new furry family member!
+Once the application is approved, I will email over our free, virtual bunny 101 class.
+When you are finished watching, it's time to create a proper rabbit setup at home and send us a picture for approval.
+Lastly, come meet all of the bunnies and pick up your new furry family member!

 How much is it to adopt?